rfencl/hes-test-selinium/README.md

 # hes-test-selinium

 This is the selinium implementaion of the hes-interview coding assignment.
+The test assumes that the User and Household have already been added to the database.
+I have supplied a test called insertUserRecords to poplulate those tables.

 ## Key Features
 1. The parameters are all read from an environment file ( the values are the same as the defaults for clarity as this is an exercise).